djeynabastata/mywebsite/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Environment and Natural Resources
+  - course: PhD in Rural Sociology
     institution: The Ohio State University
     year: 2020
   - course: M.A. in Applied Economics